whalebone/wb-docs/en/domain_resolution_analysis.rst

 **Step 1: Examine if on-premises Whalebone resolvers block the domain**

   * If you have on-premises resolvers, use the "Is this domain blocked?" button in the resolver menu, under the three dots icon.
 The test result will tell you whether the resolver blocks the domain.
+If it is blocked, you have three options: add the domain into an allow list, report it as a false positive detection, or leave it blocked.

     .. image:: ./img/domain-resolution-analysis-1.png
       :align: center

 **Step 2: Examine the domain in the Threats page**

   * Try to find the affected domain among blocked threats.
+Similarly to the previous option, if it is blocked, you have three options: add the domain into an allow list, report it as a false positive detection, or leave it blocked.

 **Step 3: Examine the domain in the DNS traffic**